spotinst/help/src/docs/ocean/features/roll1.md

 *   There may be one or more unhealthy nodes.
 *   Kubernetes version not supported.

-#   Schedule Cluster Roll for AKS from the Spot API
+#   Roll from Spot API

 You can schedule a roll in the Create Cluster or Update Cluster [Spot API](https://docs.spot.io/api/#tag/Ocean-AKS/operation/oceanAKSClusterUpdate) using a cron expression.
 This enables you to run the roll easily during off hours.